oneapi-src/level-zero-spec/tools/PROG.md

 - ::xetMetricTracerReadData reads the data.
 - ::xetMetricTracerClose closes the tracer.

-**Note:** To avoid incorrect data, do not reconfigure the hardware using ::xetDeviceActivateMetricGroups while the tracer is opened.
+**Note:** To avoid incorrect data, do not reconfigure the device using ::xetDeviceActivateMetricGroups while the tracer is opened.

 ![MetricTracer](../images/tools_metric_tracer.png?raw=true)
 @image latex tools_metric_tracer.png